samsquire/ideas4/README.md

 In compiled languages we have pointers and in interpreted languages such as Python and Java we have references between objects which are like pointers.

-We also have indexing Dara structures such as hashmaps and btrees.
+We also have indexing Data structures such as hashmaps and btrees.
 What if we could built up data structures by a query?

 We want a btree indexing these columns and these relations.